mandelsoft/spiff/README.md

-the mapping function: It can be inlined as in `(( map[list|x|->x ":" port] ))`, or it can be determined by a regular dynaml expression evaluating to a lambda function as in `(( map[list|mapping.expression))` (here the mapping is taken from the property `mapping.expression`, which should hold an approriate lambda function).
+the mapping function: It can be inlined as in `(( map[list|x|->x ":" port] ))`, or it can be determined by a regular dynaml expression evaluating to a lambda function as in `(( map[list|mapping.expression))` (here the mapping is taken from the property `mapping.expression`, which should hold an appropriate lambda function).

 The mapping comes in two target flavors: with `[]` or `{}` in the syntax.
 The first